chaosthunder/hieubui/README.md

 - 👋 Hi, I’m @chaosthunder
-- 👀 I’m interested in developing websites and web apps.
+- 👀 I’m interested in developing websites and applications.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning Javascript from Basic to Advanced.
-- 📫 Just mail me at chaosthunder1986@gmail.com
+- 📫 Just mail me mail at chaosthunder1986@gmail.com

 <!---
 chaosthunder/chaosthunder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.